Stratton (financial services): History

-In 2002, Stratton Finance launched www.strattonfinance.com.au, and in 2009 launched the first Stratton Finance franchise.
-In 2014, Stratton Finance became part of the Carsales network when Carsales.com Ltd bought a 50.1% share in the business.
+In 2014, Stratton Finance became part of the Carsales network when it purchased a 50.1% share in the business.
 In 2015, Stratton Finance acquired All About Finance, which became its marine & leisure division.
-In 2019 Carsales announced its intended divestment of the business, and in 2020, a team led by Founder Rob Chaloner acquired Carsales Ltd's shareholding.
+In 2019 Carsales announced its intended divestment of the business, and in 2020, a team led by Founder Rob Chaloner acquired Carsales's shareholding.

+In 2022, a new chapter began with Pepper Money’s majority acquisition of Stratton Finance.
+This partnership marked an exciting evolution in Stratton's journey, combining industry-leading technology with the expertise and passion of people to reshape the future of asset finance.

-Stratton Finance was announced best loan provider and car loan provider for 2023, achieving the honor three years in a row, and establishing the business as one of the leading car and asset brokers in Australia.
+Stratton Finance has been awarded Best Car Loans 2021–2025 (ProductReview) and Best Large-Size Brokerage 2023–2024 & Best Car Loans 2025 (WeMoney) - establishing the business as one of the leading car and asset brokers in Australia.

 Products and services

 As a finance broker, Stratton Finance offers clients a range of finance products, including Finance lease, Commercial Hire Purchase, Chattel mortgage, Novated lease, Fully Maintained Novated Lease, Consumer Loan and Personal Loans.
-While predominantly focused on vehicle finance and insurance, Stratton Finance also offers finance for a range of different types of assets, including cars, boats and caravans, truck and heavy vehicles, business equipment and machinery.
+While predominantly focused on vehicle finance, Stratton Finance also offers finance for a range of different types of assets, including cars, boats and caravans, truck and heavy vehicles, business equipment and machinery.